How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[S3] reciprocity and self-disclosure:} \cite{lee2017enhancing} hypothesized that a high level of self-disclosure and reciprocity in communication with chatbots would increase trust, intimacy, and enjoyment, ultimately improving user satisfaction and intention to use.
+\textbf{[S3] reciprocity and self-disclosure:} \citet{lee2017enhancing} hypothesized that a high level of self-disclosure and reciprocity in communication with chatbots would increase trust, intimacy, and enjoyment, ultimately improving user satisfaction and intention to use.
 They performed a WoZ, where the assumed chatbot was designed to recommend movies.
 Results demonstrated that reciprocity and self-disclosure are strong predictors of rapport and user satisfaction.
-In contrast, \cite{dohsaka2014effects} did not find any effect of self-oriented emotional expressions in the users' satisfaction or engagement (the number of utterances per hint).
+In contrast, \citet{dohsaka2014effects} did not find any effect of self-oriented emotional expressions in the users' satisfaction or engagement.
 More research is needed to understand the extent to which this strategy produces positive impact on the interaction.

 The literature shows that \textit{emotional intelligence} is widely investigated, with particular interest from education and mental health care domains.
 Using emotional utterances in a personalized, context relevant way is still a challenge.
-Researchers in chatbots \textit{emotional intelligence} can learn from \textit{emotional intelligence} theory \cite{salovey1990emotional, gross1998emerging} to adapt the chatbots utterances to match the emotions expressed in the dynamic context.
+Researchers in chatbots \textit{emotional intelligence} can learn from \textit{emotional intelligence} theory \citep{salovey1990emotional, gross1998emerging} to adapt the chatbots utterances to match the emotions expressed in the dynamic context.
 Adaption to the dynamic context also improves the sense of personalized interactions, which is discussed in the next section.